KDE/documentation-develop-kde-org/HIG/source/resources/contribute.rst

       cd hig-kde-org

 #.
 Create a Python 3 virtual environment, enable it and install the
-    requirements from ``requirements.lock`` into it:
+    requirements from ``requirements.txt`` into it:

     .. code-block:: sh

         python3 -m venv venv
         . venv/bin/activate
-        pip install -r requirements.lock
+        pip install -r requirements.txt

 Now you are ready to contribute to the HIG!
 To preview changes on your local machine, enter the directory of a website (``HIG`` or ``Kirigami``) and use